HemaHarshithaJupalli/HemaHarshithaJupalli/README.md

 -->

-# Hi 👋, I'm Hema Harshitha Jupalli, an aspiring software and web developer.
+# Hi 👋, I'm Hema Harshitha Jupalli, an aspiring software and data engineer.

 🎓 Education:

 Undergraduate in Computer Science with a specialization in Big Data Analytics and a Minor in Robotics from SRM University AP (2021-2025)

-💻 Interests:
+💻 **Interests:**

--Software Development
+- Software Development
--Web Development
+- Web Development
+- Data Analysis
--Exploring cutting-edge technologies
+- Exploring cutting-edge technologies

 I'm Currently learning and building cool projects while improving my coding and language skills (including Japanese!).